Table of Contents[Hide][Show]

 Backpacking Tent for Families: Our Pick

-We prefer two of these smaller lightweight tents to a big one for backpacking.
+We prefer several of these smaller lightweight tents to a big one for backpacking.

-They each only weight about 8 pounds and set up in under 5 minutes.
+They each weigh under 6 pounds and set up in under 5 minutes.
 They also collapse small and are easy enough for bigger kids to set up and carry.

 Best Family Tent for Quick Set Up